Gandalf-/bdgraph/README.md

 ![Alt text](test/example1.png)

-## Options
-bdgraph has several *optional* options that you can enable by adding them to the options section of your input file.
+## Options bdgraph has several *optional* options that you can enable by adding them to the options section of your input file.
 Really, the whole options section is optional itself!
-- color_complete: highlight nodes marked with '@' in gren
+- **color_complete**: highlight nodes marked with '@' in gren
-- color_urgent: highlight nodes marked with '!' in red
+- **color_urgent**: highlight nodes marked with '!' in red
-- color_next: highlight nodes that don't have any unmet dependencies in blue
+- **color_next**: highlight nodes that don't have any unmet dependencies in blue
-- clean_up: tells bdgraph to reorganize your input file.
-It'll reorder the node labels so they're in order, but maintain your extra line breaks so you can keep nodes grouped together.
+- **cleanup**: tells bdgraph to reorganize your input file.
+It'll reorder the node labels so they're in order, but maintain the node values themselves and your extra line breaks so you can keep nodes grouped together.

 ## Dependencies
 The dependencies section tells bdgraph how your information is related.
 It uses a simple syntax in which '1 -> 2' means '2' relies on '1'.
 What this means is up to you!
 I've used it for relating references in papers and for to-do lists.
+Identation and spacing are entirely optional.

 ## Here's an example!
 ```